staticlibs/staticlib_pion/README.md

  - all Boost dependencies removed in favour of C++11 with [standalone Asio](https://think-async.com/Asio/AsioStandalone)
  - some optional non-HTTP functionality removed (dynamic-load plugins, SPDY support)
  - added support for streaming requests  of arbitrary size (file upload)
- - warnings cleanup to compile with `/W4 /WX` on MSVC and with `-Wall -Werror -Wextra` on GCC and Clang; Doxygen comments reformatted
+ - warnings cleanup to compile with `/W4 /WX` on MSVC and with `-Wall -Werror -Wextra` on GCC and Clang
+ - Doxygen comments reformatted
+ - namespaces and classes renaming (in `5.0.7.10`)

 All changes were done with an attempt to stay as close as possible to the original Pion implementation.